Sorry, you need to enable JavaScript to visit this website.

 In 2021, OP completed the North Capitol Cloverleaf Urbanization Study, to help envision how the cloverleaf interchange at North Capitol and Irving Streets could be redesigned.
 This study is an important first step to guide a more urban redevelopment pattern of large adjacent institutional properties and create more interconnected and people-friendly corridors between the rich urban fabric of adjacent neighborhoods.

-North Capitol Crossroads is an interagency effort building on recent planning, including the North Capitol Streetscape Guidelines (2019), Crosstown Multimodal Transportation Study (2016), and North Capitol Street Cloverleaf Feasibility Study (2009), as well as master plans for the Catholic University of America (2014), McMillan Reservoir Sand Filtration Site (2014), Veterans Affairs Medical Center (2010), and Armed Forces Retirement Home (2008).
+Recent studies in North Capitol Crossroads are the result of interagency efforts that build on prior planning.
+This includes the North Capitol Streetscape Guidelines (2019), Crosstown Multimodal Transportation Study (2016), and North Capitol Street Cloverleaf Feasibility Study (2009), as well as master plans for the Catholic University of America (2014), McMillan Reservoir Sand Filtration Site (2014), Veterans Affairs Medical Center (2010), and Armed Forces Retirement Home (2008).

 The Office of Planning recognizes the need to consider these planning efforts in concert and explore opportunities to guide future urban growth that changes the current development pattern to one that is open, connected, inclusive, and sustainable.

-For more information about the North Capitol Crossroads, contact Erkin Ozberk, Senior Neighborhood Planner at [email protected].
+For more information about the North Capitol Crossroads, visit the project website.